 Despite its overwhelming success, the Standard Model leaves many fascinating questions unanswered.
 What is the reason for the hierarchy of particle masses we observe?
 What is the origin of the huge matter-antimatter imbalance in the universe?
 Why is gravity so much weaker than the other forces?
 Why do we observe three generations of quarks and leptons?
 What is the origin of Dark Matter?
 It’s clear that the Standard Model cannot be the complete picture, but what would the bigger picture look like? and how can we find out?

 I have been involved in several different aspects of research in large particle physics experiments.
 The majority of my work has been on data analysis, but I have also been closely involved in the design, commissioning and operation of the complex detectors typical of particle physics experiments.
 In addition I have worked in the management of the CMS and ZEUS experiments, coordinating scientific priorities and planning future research programmes.
-The twin focuses of my current research are searches for supersymmetry and the trigger system of the CMS experiment at the Large Hadron Collider at CERN.
+The focuses of my current research are searches for new physics and the trigger system of the CMS experiment at the Large Hadron Collider at CERN and the design of the DUNE experiment.

 The CMS experiment

-In September 2016 I was appointed Project Manager for the CMS Level-1 Trigger system.
-I am responsible for all aspects of the project, including the day-to-day operation, planning and setting priorities and long term upgrades for High-Luminosity LHC, planned for 2026 onwards.
+From 2016-2020 I was Project Manager for the CMS Level-1 Trigger system.
+I was responsible for all aspects of the project, including the day-to-day operation, planning and setting priorities and long term upgrades for High-Luminosity LHC, planned for 2026 onwards.

 In 2015 and 2016 coordinated the commissioning of the upgrade to the CMS Level-1 Calorimeter Trigger, which ran from late 2015 onwards.
 In 2015 I was also responsible for the continued running of the Global Calorimeter Trigger, built by the Imperial and Bristol groups.